Skip to main content

 In recent years, we have seen very few pregnant women in Denmark being admitted to hospital due to COVID-19, and none have been so ill that they have required treatment in an intensive care unit.

-The Danish Health Authority recommends that pregnant women, regardless of trimester, who have one of the conditions or diseases that pose a risk of serious illness from COVID-19, be vaccinated in line with other people under the age of 65.
+The Danish Health Authority recommends that pregnant women, regardless of trimester, who have one of the conditions or diseases that puts them at increased risk of serious illness from COVID-19, be vaccinated in line with other people under the age of 65 who are at increased risk.

 Read more about vaccination for pregnant women

-If you have MitID and are under 65 years of age, you can, if you are in the target group for vaccination, book an appointment for vaccination at vacciner.dk by completing a solemn declaration.
+If you have MitID and are under 65 years of age, you can, if you are in the target group for vaccination, book an appointment for vaccination at vacciner.dk by completing a declaration confirming that you belong to a recommended target group.

 If you do not have MitID or are 65 years of age or older, you can check whether any vaccination centres near you offer vaccination without an appointment (drop-in).
-You can see this on the map of Denmark.
+When the vaccination programme begins, you can use the map on the front page of vacciner.dk to find your nearest vaccination centre and get an overview of vaccination locations across Denmark.

 You can also contact your region’s hotline to find out about appointment options.